Previous dayApril 25, 2026Next day

 20.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.5 earthquake 99 km SE of Akutan, Alaska at 21:25 UTC on April 25, 2026.
+A magnitude 2.5 seismic event took place 99 km SE of Akutan, Alaska on April 25, 2026 at 21:25 UTC.
 It arrived roughly 13 hours after a larger magnitude 5.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 20.2 km, the event was shallow crustal.
+The hypocenter lay at 20.2 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 53.479°, -164.741°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25